 Do’s and Don’ts for Your Scholarship Search: Part 1

 It’s no surprise a college degree — whether two-year, four-year or postgraduate — can lead to a brighter future.
-It’s also not news that getting a degree can be expensive, or that student loan debt can hamper the future finances of graduates.
+It’s also not news that getting a degree can be expensive, or that student loan debt can hamper a graduate’s future finances.
 So where should students turn if they want to make ends meet without adding a huge loan bill to their degree?

 There are plenty of options, including federal and state grants, work-study funds and aid from your college.
 For millions of students, there are also scholarships — over $50 billion worth were given out last year alone in the United States.
 The money is out there, and, whether you’re a junior in high school or an aspiring law student, now is the time to start searching for it.

 To give you some guidance as you jump in, we’re happy to offer expert advice from Scholarship America’s Cheryl Amundson.
 Cheryl has been with Scholarship America for more than 10 years as the manager of a college readiness program and a custom scholarship designer.
 She has also taught in middle schools, high schools and colleges — and helped three children of her own earn their degrees with minimal debt.
 Here’s her advice about what to do (and what not to do) as you think about scholarships.
-Part 2 of this series will be posted next week, so stay tuned!
+Part 2 of this series is available here.